Voted Best Personal Injury Law Firm By Georgia Lawyers

 Our Atlanta bus accident lawyers, led by Matt Wetherington, handle all the complex Georgia personal injury laws, like OCGA § 51-1-2, to hold negligent parties like bus drivers, bus companies, or other motorists accountable.
 Our personal injury lawyers meticulously investigate each case, gathering critical evidence like black box data, surveillance footage from the accident scene, or driver logs to prove liability.
 We pursue maximum compensation for medical expenses, lost wages, pain and suffering, and more.

-Georgia’s modified comparative negligence rule (O.C.G.A. § 51-12-33) may reduce compensation if you’re found partially at fault, and the two-year statute of limitations (O.C.G.A. § 9-3-33) adds urgency, especially under the stricter standards of the 2025 Georgia Tort Reform Law (effective April 21, 2025).
+Georgia’s modified comparative negligence rule (O.C.G.A. § 51-12-33) may reduce compensation if you’re found partially at fault, and the two-year statute of limitations (O.C.G.A. § 9-3-33) adds urgency, especially under the stricter standards of the 2025 Georgia Tort Reform Law.
 With many restrictions from the 2025 Georgia Tort Reform Law, there is a greater need for a bus accident attorney in these claims than ever.

 Contact An Atlanta Bus Accident Lawyer